dulingo

 Spain is renowned for offering a very safe environment to its residents and internationals.

 The Spanish government has a public alert system for terrorism and communicates threat-level changes online and via local media.
 Coming to the USA, the country is also mostly safe.
 Please bear in mind that the crime rate in the US varies greatly by location and city.
-However, nation is overall very safe for the residents and internationals.
+However, both the nation is overall very safe for the residents and internationals.

 Culture for International Students